 Isaiah 7:15 He (Jesus) will eat curds and honey when he knows enough to reject the wrong and choose the right.

 Right and wrong.
 What is right – and what is wrong?
 For the past few days I have been aware of this topic stirring within me.
-Being able to identify right from wrong is very important for us.
-We must recognize that it’s a requirement of our faith.
+Is being able to identify right from wrong important for us?
+Is it a requirement of our faith?
 Who determines what right and wrong are?
 Is it like beauty being in the eyes of the beholder – what is wrong in one person’s view might be right in another’s?
 Further, what is the implication of identifying right from wrong?
 Is there something required of us?

 These and a lot more questions have been swirling within me.
 This morning I looked up scriptures involving this subject and found myself surprised by how many there are – and their significance.
 Today’s verse speaks prophetically of Jesus growing up and learning to reject the wrong and choose the right.
 That alone makes it a critical skill for us to learn.